Skip to main content

 • Set the Request URL to https://{your app's public URL domain}/slack/events (this step is not required for Socket Mode apps)

-• Click the Save Changes button at the bottom for sure
+• Click the Save Changes button at the bottom

 There are three patterns to handle on modals.
 As always, your app has to respond to the request within 3 seconds by ack() method.
 Otherwise, the user will see the timeout error on Slack.

-"block_actions" requests
+block_actions requests

 1. Verify requests from Slack

-2. Parse the request body, and check if the type is "block_actions" and the action_id in a block is the one you'd like to handle
+2. Parse the request body, and check if the type is block_actions and the action_id in a block is the one you'd like to handle

 3. Modify/push a view via API and/or update the modal to hold the sent data as private_metadata